Maxwelton, Queensland: Geography

+The land use is predominantly grazing on native vegetation.

 History

 In 1863, horser breeder Wellington Cochrane Bundock (1812-1898) formed a partnership with Walter Hayes to graze cattle on the Richmond Downs pastoral run (the origin of the town of Richmond).

-Before the railway, bullock teams carted wool from Cloncurry to the east coast, and Cobb and Co stage coaches travelled through with mail in 1871.
+Before the railway, bullock teams carted wool from Cloncurry to the east coast, and Cobb & Co stage coaches travelled through with mail in 1871.
 Several hotels were being built along the Flinders River route, all of which are now in ruins and only recognisable by old stumps or an occasional post here and there.
 Pastoral holdings were then much larger and in this area, they included Tarbrax, Maxwelton, Clutha and Saxby.

 Maxwelton was a small railway siding, 50 km west of Richmond.
 It derived its name from Maxwelton Station, one of the original pastoral holdings taken up in the 1800s.
 This station is just south of the rail siding.

 The towns of Bundock and Hulbert were surveyed in 1899 and gazetted in 1900.
 Bundock is named after Wellington Cochrane Bundock.
 Bundock was at the midpoint of a stock route between the towns of Maxwelton and Richmond.

 The town of Nonda first appears on a 1907 survey plan.
 The name Nonda is an Aboriginal word referring to the "plum" tree, Parinari nonda.

 The site for the Maxwelton township was chosen in 1908, at the junction of the new railway line and the road from McKinlay to the Camp Hotel on the Flinders River.The first sod was turned to begin work on this Great Northern Railway in Townsville in 1879, and by February 1908 it had reached Julia Creek.